LSA Exclusive: Tom Holland on his emotional preparation for 'The Crowded Room'

 My own approach to playing Danny… Wow, it was so long ago so now it (feels) crazy.
 There was no real different approach to anything that I do.
 It was the same research; it was just more intense.
 It was the same process, but it was just more intense.
 Technically, it also felt the same, but it was just more intense.
 Everything about the show was more intense.
 So, it just was a little bit of an adjustment period to figure out how to deal with it.
 But in terms of process, it was relatively similar to things I’ve done in the past.

-‘The Crowded Room’ is showing on June 9, exclusively on Apple TV+.
+Tom Holland’s ‘The Crowded Room’ is streaming on 9 June, exclusively on Apple TV+.
 Watch the trailer below: